DOUBLE Your Impact Before It’s Too Late!

 And now you’re reading an article about trusting your husband?
 Sure.
 Why not?

-Trust brings benefits
+Building trust brings benefits

-First things first: If your husband is making poor decisions that affect your health, marriage and family, this article isn’t for you.
+First things first: If your husband is making poor decisions that affect your health, marriage, and family, this article isn’t for you.
 Talk to a licensed marriage counselor for advice on your current situation.
 If, however, you and your husband are struggling through day-to-day issues and are looking for ways to strengthen your marriage, here’s a place to start.

 Why trust your husband?
 He makes decisions differently — and they’re not always the same decisions you’d make.
 It’s OK to feel nervous about handing off projects or duties to your husband.
 After all, you’ve worked hard to develop a system.
 But trusting your husband can help him grow in a couple of specific ways: